tektoncd/pipeline/docs/additional-configs.md

 Trusted Resources is a feature to verify Tekton Tasks and Pipelines.
 The current version of feature supports `v1beta1` `Task` and `Pipeline`.
 For more details please take a look at [Trusted Resources](./trusted-resources.md).

+## Pipelineruns with Affinity Assistant

+The cluster operators can review the [guidelines](developers/affinity-assistant.md) to `cordon` a node in the cluster with the tekton controller and the affinity assistant is enabled.

 ## Next steps